tessercat/daoistic-book/book.md

 ## English

-Dao is an empty pot
+Dao is an empty pot,
-but putting something in it
+but using it
 doesn't fill it up.

-As deep as the past, it
+As deep as the past,
-grinds up sharp blades,
-loosens tangled knots,
-dims bright lights,
-dissolves tiny specks.
+it wears down the sharpest blade, loosens the tightest knot, dims the brightest sun, splits the tiniest atom.

-As wide as the future, it's the child of who knows what, parent of Xiangdi, saints of old.
+As wide as the future,
+it's the child of who knows what, parent of Xiangdi, saints of old.

 ## Notes